IceFreez3r/marketplace-tracker/README.md

 Note that the per hour information is only accurate if you are offline for a longer time and will always only be an estimate.

+The Offline tracker also works with the Resource Tracker from [ISscripts](https://github.com/daelidle/ISscripts).

 ### Other

+Note that API prices are always at least 10 minutes outdated due to how the API works.
+The extension doesn't sync it's API requests with the updates of the API, meaning longer times are possible.

 When ever the minimum or maximum price is shown, it is actually the 5%/95% quantile of the collected data.
 This step is done to reduce the impact of outliers.
 Otherwise a direct player trade with a price of only 1 gold, that manages to get into the API data, would make all computations pretty useless.

 The data is stored on your computer in the `localStorage` of the browser.
 There is no exchange of data with any server.